lclontz/prompt-droid/README.md

 - **Export** your data as a JSON backup
 - **Import** previously exported data
 - **Reset** to default snippets

-### Dragging the Drawer

-- Click and drag the header area or the grip icon (⋮⋮) to move the drawer
-- The drawer will stay within the viewport bounds

 ## Default Snippets